Fresh-Advance/Sitemap/README.md

   * Active categories
   * Active products (variants not checked yet)
   * Active content pages from 'User information' folder
+  * Main page of the shop
+* Removal of the urls by removal of the related objects

 ## Compatibility